How to Say “Excuse me” in Korean

 To remember the common phrase 여기요 (yeogiyo), just think of the cartoon character Yogi Bear in a restaurant asking for the waiter with a “yo!“.
 Remember, the sillier the associations you make, the more likely you are to recall them.

-Rather than shouting out 여기요 (yeogiyo), you might hear somebody using a person’s titles in order to call somebody or grab their attention.
+Rather than shouting out 여기요 (yeogiyo), you might hear somebody using a person’s title in order to call somebody or grab their attention.

 The word you use depends on the other person’s gender and age compared to you.
 It might feel a bit strange at first shouting 이모 (imo | literally meaning “aunt”) across the room, but if you feel confident, give it a go.